Defining Firearms in the State of California

 Permits are also necessary to sell or transfer ownership of a firearm.
 Selling guns without a license is a crime.
 Individuals can face charges under Penal Code 26500 if they sell firearms without a permit.
 Additionally, it is against the law to buy or sell certain automatic weapons.

 Additionally, not everyone is allowed to own firearms in California.
-Convicted felons often have their gun ownership rights revoked.
-They are not allowed to purchase new firearms either.
+Convicted felons often have their gun ownership rights revoked, and they are not allowed to purchase new firearms.
 Misdemeanor violent crime charges can also lead to restrictions on gun ownership.
 Our law firm can answer your questions about gun ownership laws in California.

 Criminal Charges Associated With Firearms in California